-When people die, it’s not because their body shuts down, but because one part fails, which the body can’t survive without.
-People with heart or kidney failure need prompt organ transplants or they will die.
-That’s where 3D printed organs, such as 3D printed hearts, come in.
+When people die, it’s usually because one key organ fails that the human body can’t survive without.
+Severe heart or kidney failure patients need prompt organ transplants to survive.
+That’s where 3D printed organs come in.

 3D Printed Skin

-Skin is the largest organ in the body.
+Your skin is your body’s largest organ.
 It protects your innards, holds you together, and regulates your body’s temperature.
-However, since skin doesn’t perform any complex chemical-sorting or blood-pumping activities the biological makeup of skin is one of the simplest organs to replicate.
+However, since skin doesn’t perform any complex chemical-sorting or blood-pumping activities, the skin is one of the simplest organs to replicate.
 In theory, this should make it the easiest organ to 3D bioprint.

 Here’s where 3D printed skin comes in.
-Researchers at the Universidad Carlos III de Madrid in collaboration with BioDan have created a prototype for a 3D bioprinter that can print completely functional human skin.
+Back in 2017, researchers at the Universidad Carlos III de Madrid collaborated with BioDan to create a prototype for a 3D bioprinter that can print completely functional human skin.
 Since 3D printed skin can be created quickly and be applied straight onto the wound, wounds can recover significantly better than with skin grafts which take longer.

 Around 3,000 people in the USA are waiting for a heart transplant on any given day.
-Since about 2,000 hearts are available each year, waiting times can stretch into the months, and even years.
+Since about 2,000 hearts become available each year, waiting times can be years.

-Contrary to what you’re probably imagining, the heart is one of the most biologically simple organs in the body.
+Contrary to what you might think, the heart is one of the most biologically simple organs in the body.
 It only has one function — to pump blood around the body.
-This should make it one of the easiest 3D printed organs to create and transplant.
-Since the heart is so important, this is pretty handy, right?
+This should make it one of the easiest 3D printed organs to bioprint and transplant.

-Current thinking suggests the best way of creating a 3D printed heart is through bioprinting cell ‘scaffolds.’
-Rather than 3D printing cells layer-by-layer, these biodegradeable scaffolds provide structural support for cells, directing them to where they should be.
-Then when the cells into fully mature, finished 3D printed heart structure, the scaffold can be broken down and removed.
+Current thinking suggests the best way of creating a 3D printed heart is through bioprinting ‘scaffolds’.
+Rather than 3D printing heart cells layer-by-layer, these biodegradable scaffolds provide structural support for cells, directing them to where they should be.
+Then, when the cardiac cells develop into a mature, finished 3D printed heart structure, the scaffold can be broken down and removed.

 This has already been shown to work on a micro scale with a patch of working heart tissue.
 The 3D printed heart tissue was successfully used to repair a damaged mouse heart.